Regulations of the New Zealand Young Physicists’ Tournament

 III.
 The participants of the NZYPT

-Any school in New Zealand is able to request entry into NZYPT prior to the published deadline, up to two teams.
-In cases where a school does not have enough suitable students, schools may combine, at the discretion of the NOC, to form a team.
+Any school in New Zealand can enter up to two teams into NZYPT prior to the published deadline.
+In cases where a school does not have enough suitable students; students may enter individually or, schools may, at the discretion of the NOC, combine to form a team.

 2. Entry Fee